daijro/camoufox/pythonlib/README.md

 Accepts all Playwright Firefox launch options, along with the following:

 Parameters:
-    playwright (Playwright):
-        The playwright instance to use.
     config (Optional[Dict[str, Any]]):
-        The configuration to use.
+        Configuration to use.
     addons (Optional[List[str]]):
-        The addons to use.
+        Addons to use.
     fingerprint (Optional[Fingerprint]):
-        The fingerprint to use.
+        BrowserForge fingerprint to use.
     exclude_addons (Optional[List[DefaultAddons]]):
-        The default addons to exclude, passed as a list of camoufox.DefaultAddons enums. screen (Optional[browserforge.fingerprints.Screen]):
+        Default addons to exclude.
+Passed as a list of camoufox.DefaultAddons enums. screen (Optional[browserforge.fingerprints.Screen]):
-        The screen constraints to use.
+        BrowserForge screen constraints to use.
     os (Optional[ListOrString]):
-        The operating system to use for the fingerprint.
+        Operating system to use for the fingerprint.
 Either a string or a list of strings. user_agent (Optional[ListOrString]):
-        The user agent to use for the fingerprint.
+        User agent to use for the fingerprint.
 Either a string or a list of strings. fonts (Optional[List[str]]):
-        The fonts to load into Camoufox, in addition to the default fonts. args (Optional[List[str]]):
+        Fonts to load into Camoufox, in addition to the default fonts. args (Optional[List[str]]):
-        The arguments to pass to the browser. executable_path (Optional[str]):
+        Arguments to pass to the browser.
+    block_images (Optional[bool]):
+        Whether to block all images.
+    block_webrtc (Optional[bool]):
+        Whether to block WebRTC entirely.
+    firefox_user_prefs (Optional[Dict[str, Any]]):
+        Firefox user preferences to set.
+    env (Optional[Dict[str, Union[str, float, bool]]]):
+        Environment variables to set.
+    executable_path (Optional[str]):
-        The path to the Camoufox browser executable.
+        Custom Camoufox browser executable path.
     **launch_options (Dict[str, Any]):
         Additional Firefox launch options.
 ```